oracle-livelabs/oml/oml-restapi-services/omls-data-monitoring/omls-data-monitoring.md

-# Create and Run a Data Monitoring Job Using OML Services REST API
+# Create and Run a Data Monitoring Job using Oracle Machine Learning Services

 ## Introduction

- In this lab, you
+This lab walks you through the steps to create and run a data monitoring job using Oracle Machine Learning Services.

 Estimated Time: 40 minutes

-### About Oracle Machine Learning Services
+### About Data Monitoring in Oracle Machine Learning Services

-OML Services extends OML functionality to support model deployment and model lifecycle management for both in-database OML models and third-party Open Neural Networks Exchange (ONNX) machine learning models via REST APIs.
-These third-party classification, regression or clustering models can be built using tools that support the ONNX format, which includes packages like Scikit-learn and TensorFlow, among several others.
+Data Monitoring evaluates how your data evolves over time.
+It helps you with insights on trends and multivariate dependencies in the data.
+It also gives you an early warning about data drift.

-Oracle Machine Learning Services provides REST endpoints through the Oracle Autonomous Database environment.
-These endpoints enable the storage of machine learning models along with their metadata, the creation of scoring endpoints for the model, and producing scores using these endpoints.
+Oracle Machine Learning Services extends OML functionality to support data monitoring.
+The output data is written to the user specified output tables.
+This table is created by Oracle Machine Learning Services and its format also depends on the job type.
+The output schema name is `outputSchemaName`.
+You can overwrite the default by the `outputSchemaName` attribute.

 ### Objectives